 Most box turtles aren't good pet options for children because they can be shy and not take well to excessive handling.
 But ornate box turtles are a bit perkier and more personable than their box turtle cousins.
 Varieties of ornate box turtles bred in captivity tend to be easier to handle than their wild-caught counterparts.
 Plus, wild-caught turtles don't typically thrive in captivity and often die from the stress.

-When you bring your ornate box turtle home for the first time, be sure you give it time to get comfortable in its surroundings before handling it frequently.
-Stressed-out box turtles have been known to bite when they feel threatened.
+When you bring your ornate box turtle home for the first time, be sure to give it time to get comfortable in its surroundings before handling it.
+Box turtles have been known to bite when they feel threatened.
 But once they feel comfortable, most ornate box turtles are quite active and enjoy exploring their environment.

 Housing the Ornate Box Turtle

-Ornate box turtles are not very hardy and do best in outdoor enclosures.
-They often do not thrive indoors.
-They need a large enclosure with room to move around, and a high fence to keep them from climbing to escape (they may be slow, but they do love to climb.)
+Ornate box turtles do best in outdoor enclosures and often develop health issues when kept solely indoors.
+They need a large enclosure with room to move around and a high fence to keep them from climbing to escape.
+(They may be slow, but they do love to climb.)
 Also, provide several hiding places, such as logs or planks, in your turtle's enclosure.
 And use a thick layer of loose peaty soil or leaf litter for your turtle to burrow.
 Plus, include a shallow pan of water for soaking and drinking.

 Food and Water

 Ornate box turtles are omnivores and require a varied diet.
-Calcium-dusted crickets, mealworms, waxworms, and earthworms along with pinky mice should be regular parts of the ornate box turtle's diet.
-Grasses, dark leafy greens, and some vegetables and fruits can also be given.
-Some turtles are nervous about eating in the open, so feed in a sheltered area.
+Calcium-dusted crickets, mealworms, waxworms, and earthworms, along with pinky mice, should be regular parts of the ornate box turtle's diet.
+Grasses, dark leafy greens, and certain vegetables and fruits can also be given.
+Some turtles are nervous about eating in the open, so feed them in a sheltered area.
 It's also ideal to place the food on a plate, paver, or other flat surface, so they don't accidentally ingest their substrate.

 Like most turtles, ornate box turtles are susceptible to vitamin A deficiency, respiratory infections, and parasites.

-Respiratory infections usually show symptoms such as wheezing or excess mucus around the nostrils and mouth.
-Repeated respiratory infections, coupled with weight loss or disorientation in your turtle, may signal a vitamin A deficiency.
-This ailment is usually the result of a nutrient-poor diet.
-Many varieties of leafy greens, such as iceberg lettuce, don't have enough nutritional value for turtles, and should not be a significant part of their regular diets.
+Respiratory infections usually show symptoms, such as wheezing and excess mucus around the nostrils and mouth.
+Repeated respiratory infections, coupled with weight loss or disorientation, can signal a vitamin A deficiency.
+This is usually the result of a nutrient-poor diet.
+Many varieties of leafy greens, such as iceberg lettuce, don't have enough nutritional value for turtles, so they should not be a significant part of their regular diet.

 Parasitic infections usually require a fecal exam by a veterinarian who specializes in reptiles.
 If caught early, these conditions are all treatable.
-Don't try to use home remedies or other methods before you've consulted your vet.
+Don't try to use home remedies before you've consulted your vet.

 Choosing Your Ornate Box Turtle

-Ornate box turtles are not hardy and are not suitable for beginners.
-They have very specific needs, are very sensitive to stress. and are difficult to keep in captivity.
+Ornate box turtles aren't hardy and thus aren't suitable for beginner turtle owners.
+They have very specific needs, are sensitive to stress, and are difficult to keep in captivity.

 If you’re interested in similar pets, check out: